Helping Tufts Health Together (MassHealth) Members During the Coronavirus (COVID-19) Outbreak

 - Tufts Health Together members are fully covered to receive telehealth services from network providers.
 Telehealth is the term for checking in or receiving health care from a provider by phone or another technology virtually.
 Contact your provider to see if this option is available.

-- Tufts Health Together members do not need a referral from their primary care provider to see in-network specialists.
+- Tufts Health Together members should continue to see providers in their network whenever possible.
+Members do not need a referral from their primary care provider to see in-network specialists.

 These changes apply to our managed care organization (MCO) and accountable care organization (ACO) MassHealth plans.